marcmarine/oompahr/README.md

 ## About the Project

-This _Single Page Application_ (SPA) provides a solution for managing the Oompa Loompa workforce at Willy Wonka's chocolate factory.
+This **Single Page Application** (SPA) provides a solution for managing the Oompa Loompa workforce at Willy Wonka's chocolate factory.
 The application features two main views:

-- **Workers List View** - Browse and filter through all Oompa Loompa workers
+- **Workers Home View** - Browse and filter through all Oompa Loompa workers
 - **Worker Details View** - View detailed information about individual workers

 The application supports filtering by `name` and `profession`, making it easy for HR personnel to find and manage specific workers or groups of workers.